MacBook Pro (Apple silicon)

 The first MacBook Pro with Apple silicon, based on the Apple M1, was released in November 2020.

-The 14-inch and 16-inch MacBook Pros were released in October 2021.
+The 14-inch and 16-inch MacBook Pros were released on October 26, 2021.
 Powered by either M1 Pro or M1 Max chips, they are the first to be available only with an Apple silicon system on a chip.
 These models re-introduced elements from previous revisions which were removed in the 2016 Touch Bar MacBook Pro, such as MagSafe and hardware function keys.